PramitSaha/markdown-cv/index.md

 `2018`
 __Sound Stream__

 Sound Stream is an interactive interface (UI) for producing speech in real-time using an articulatory speech synthesizer.
 The goal was to design an efficient UI which could faciliate users to control various acoustic and articulatory parameters that could generate vowel sounds.
-As a part of three-members team, my objective was to to build two controllers - a slider sensor controller using arduino and a computer-mouse controller using its position on a virtual 2D pad; and embed them to the JASS STK (java based) for driving the synthesizer.
+As a part of three-members team, my objective was to to build two controllers - a slider sensor controller using arduino and a computer-mouse controller using its axial coordinates on a virtual 2D pad; and embed them to the JASS STK (java based) for driving the synthesizer.
 I also contributed partly in designing the physical interface.
 For more technical details and project code, please check in [GitHub](https://github.com/Debasishray19/sound-stream).

 ## Education